The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Background

 Although scholars acknowledge the flexible and adaptive nature of criminal networks \parencite[see, e.g.,][]{xu2005, bright2013}, only a handful of studies explore their structural changes over time \parencite[e.g.,][]{morselli_petit, bright2013, bright2019, berlusconi2022, diviak2022, diviak2024}.
 Studies leveraging longitudinal data reveal that networks shift over time in response to external pressures, such as arrests, seizures, and other interventions \parencite{berlusconi2022, catanese2016, bright2017, duijn2014}.
 By constructing a series of temporal snapshots, researchers can track changes in relationships and network structure, identifying periods of increased vulnerability or resilience.
 This knowledge, in turn, can be used to design effective interventions, predict their outcomes, and prevent reorganisation.
 Simulations show that small-scale targeted arrests can have a significant impact, but the timing of interventions plays a critical role in their effectiveness, as disrupting the network in its most fragile state can maximize impact and hinder recovery \parencite{duxbury2020, manzi2024, yuan2013}.

 Studies focusing on criminal network dynamics tend to consider changes in the overall structure of the network and patterns of connections rather than focusing on individual actors and their positioning within the network.
-Existing research emphasises criminal actors' preference for indirect ties and for acting via proxies (i.e., for having a small number of direct ties to highly-connected actors), with direct ties limited to trustworthy associates \parencite{bright2019, berlusconi2022, manzi2024}.
-Changes in centrality scores for individual nodes have been documented on a few occasions \parencite{bright2013, morselli_petit} as well as high turnover, especially among low-ranking members of the network \parencite{diviak2022, bright2019, manzi2025}.
-Given the focus on key players in the literature on criminal network disruption and the emphasis on the flexible nature of criminal organisations, still very little is known about changes in relationships and relative importance of both stable and peripheral actors \parencite{bouchard2020}.
+Existing research uses exponential random graph models, stochastic actor-oriented models and, more recently, relational hyper-event models, to identify both actor-related and endogenous mechanism behind tie formation \parencite[e.g.,][]{berlusconi2022, bright2019, diviak2025}.
+It emphasises criminal actors' preference for indirect ties and for acting via proxies (i.e., for having a small number of direct ties to highly-connected actors), with direct ties limited to trustworthy associates \parencite{bright2019, berlusconi2022, manzi2024}.
+It does not, however, identify changes in centrality scores for individual nodes.
+These have only been documented on a few occasions \parencite{bright2013, morselli_petit}, as well as high turnover, especially among low-ranking members of the network \parencite{diviak2022, bright2019, manzi2025}.
+Given the focus on key players in the literature on criminal network disruption and the emphasis on the flexible nature of criminal organisations, still very little is known about changes in relationships and relative importance of both core and peripheral actors \parencite{bouchard2020}.
 This is the first contribution that this paper offers.